-NOTES: In order to receive a Certificate in Bible or a Certificate in Preaching, you must complete all of the requirements for that certificate within 36 months of registration for the program.
+NOTES: For all certificates, with the exception of the Certificate in Spiritual Direction, you must complete all of the certificate program requirements within 36 months of registration for the program.

 You must achieve a grade of C or higher for any course to apply toward the certificate.